Mendo Madness 2025

 Mendocino Tunnel Vision

 Seven of us gathered on the beach at Russian Gulch to explore the coast north to Point Cabrillo.
 When paddling around rocks we wear helmets and prefer plastic boats that are more forgiving when banging into rocks.
 We also wear wetsuits or drysuits should we end up going for a swim.
-We were on the water about 9 am.
-After a few days of rough water, we had calm conditions, with little wind and little wave action which afforded us to opportunity to explore just about every cave and arch between Russian Gulch Beach and Point Cabrillo.
+We were on the water about 9 a.m.
+After a few days of rough water, we had calm conditions with little wind and wave action.
+This afforded us the opportunity to explore just about every cave and arch between Russian Gulch Beach and Point Cabrillo.

 We did have one person go for a swim early in our paddle.
 A good opportunity to practice a T-rescue.